micmejia/bible-dump/NKJV/Genesis/Gen 21.md

 For Sarah conceived and bore Abraham a son in his old age, at the set time of which God had spoken to him.

 ###### 3
-And Abraham called the name of his son who was born to him--whom Sarah bore to him--Isaac.[^a]
+And Abraham called the name of his son who was born to him--whom Sarah bore to him--Isaac.

 ###### 4
 Then Abraham circumcised his son Isaac when he was eight days old, as God had commanded him.